Understanding the Tax Implications of Investing in US Stocks from India

 • All your tax documents generated by Vested will be auto-captured on the ClearTax portal in INR

-• Provide the remaining details of your income tax return and file your ITR with just a few clicks
+• Complete the remaining sections of your income tax return and file your ITR seamlessly using the integrated ClearTax platform.

 Conclusion